AndraRoman/odin-project-exercises/README.md

 * Fake enumerable methods (DTRT when called with or without a block)

 ###Object-Oriented Programming Project###
-* Tic-tac-toe (with AI; allows arbitrary board size, though AI is impractically slow for board larger than 3x3) (coming soon)
+* Tic-tac-toe (with AI; allows arbitrary board size, though AI is impractically slow for board larger than 3x3)
 * Mastermind (with AI)